oppia/oppia-web-developer-docs/Debugging-Stories.md

         - Neither of these possible solutions worked so I postulated that it's possible we aren't supposed to actually run the 'dev_appserver.py' from the **root** directory in the way that we did.

-   - **Find the Solution:** I remembered from a previous discovery that the **root** folder 'dev_appserver.py' script actually calls a nested 'dev_appserver.py' script so I went to investigate what exactly that script does.
+   - **Arriving at the Solution:** I remembered from a previous discovery that the **root** folder 'dev_appserver.py' script actually calls a nested 'dev_appserver.py' script so I went to investigate what exactly that script does.
 From reading the contents, it seemed like this script provided most of the functionality that our app needed.
 I changed all of the paths to point the nested python script instead and tried running the e2e tests.
 Thankfully, it finally started the development server and started running the tests.

 ## Speeding Up Frontend Tests
 _Contributed by Kevin Thomas_ (**@kevintab95**)